 The quantity of waste generated in Ireland is closely linked with economic activity, income levels and consumption patterns.
 Increased waste generation and poor waste management practices can negatively affect our climate, biodiversity, health and wellbeing.

-We are at a pivotal point in Ireland’s waste policy, legislation and planning.
-A new national waste policy A Waste Action Plan for a Circular Economy was published in September 2020.
-This pivot point provides opportunity for change.
-The ambition for Ireland is a circular economy in which waste is prevented, reuse and repair initiatives are incentivised, recycling is maximised, and residual waste that cannot be recycled is used as an energy source to replace fossil fuels.
+Ireland’s waste management practices, infrastructure and regulation have matured significantly over the last 20 years.
+Ireland’s national waste policy was reviewed in 2020 to strengthen the focus on the ‘circular economy’ in which waste is prevented, reuse and repair initiatives are incentivised, recycling is maximised, and residual waste that cannot be recycled is used as an energy source to replace fossil fuels.